-- 8.1 Once you have told someone, depending on your wishes and the circumstances of the case, the following options may be considered to resolve the matter informally (this list is not exhaustive): - The person you have told may need to speak with other staff about the case but will treat everything you disclose confidentially and restrict sharing of information to essential people only. - An informal investigation may take place to gather information and determine the most appropriate action. - Action can be identified to prevent the unacceptable behaviour happening again, including supporting you to approach the person demonstrating the unacceptable behaviour or intervention by another member of staff. - Training may be identified for the person(s) carrying out the inappropriate behaviour. - Mediation can be arranged, if appropriate.
+- 8.1 Once you have told someone, depending on your wishes and the circumstances of the case, the following options may be considered to resolve the matter informally (this list is not exhaustive): - The person you have told may need to speak with other staff about the case but will treat everything you disclose confidentially and restrict sharing of information to essential people only. - An informal investigation may take place to gather information and determine the most appropriate action.
+Informal investigations will usually be carried out by the line manager or another manager up the line management chain. - Action can be identified to prevent the unacceptable behaviour happening again, including supporting you to approach the person demonstrating the unacceptable behaviour or intervention by another member of staff. - Training may be identified for the person(s) carrying out the inappropriate behaviour.

+- Mediation between staff can be arranged, if appropriate.
 A mediator is an independent person trained in helping to facilitate the resolution of problems.
-Both parties must agree to take part in mediation.

-- You can be signposted to additional support. - 8.2 If the matter cannot be resolved informally it may be appropriate to dovetail into the relevant formal procedure at an appropriate stage that doesn't entail repeating the same informal steps (usually it will be appropriate to dovetail into the formal stage) as follows:
+Both parties must agree to take part in mediation. - You can be signposted to additional support. - 8.2 If the matter cannot be resolved informally it may be appropriate to dovetail into the relevant formal procedure at an appropriate stage that doesn't entail repeating the same informal steps (usually it will be appropriate to dovetail into the formal stage) as follows: